 If you read this blog regularly, the “in” part refers to hiding the one part of my identity that is as much a part of me as breathing: Who I am born to love.
 I am married to a woman.

 You see, the Christian woman included me in her tweet because I’d been blogging about the story.
-I don’t identify as lesbian in my social media because I prefer to identify as a human being who loves dogs.
+I don’t identify as a lesbian in my social media because I prefer to identify as a human being who loves dogs.
 I don’t want to have a label slapped on me any more than an innocent dog wants a label on their identity.
 And I am certain the Christian woman doesn’t only want to be known as a Christian, despite showcasing the fact in her profile.

 Would she still tweet me and include my name if she knew my societal-given label?
 Does it matter when we all have the same interest of a dog in mind?